-Engagement Summary Scope of our assurance engagement Our engagement was designed to provide assurance on whether: the Report presents a complete and balanced presentation of State Street's CR activities and performance in the 2018 reporting year in accordance with the GRI Standards ('Core' option); the 2018 data for the following indicators are fairly presented, in all material respects, in accordance with the reporting criteria: Reporting criteria Assurance GRI Standards including the GRI Principles for Report Content and Report Quality; WBCSD/WRI GHG Protocol (2004, as updated January 2015); State Street's internal reporting criteria and definitions; EU Directive on Non-Financial Reporting, as transposed into the UK Companies Act.
-ERM CVS' assurance methodology, based on the International Standard on Assurance standard Engagements ISAE 3000 (Revised).
+Engagement Summary Scope of our assurance engagement Our engagement was designed to provide assurance on whether: the Report presents a complete and balanced presentation of State Street's CR activities and performance in the 2018 reporting year in accordance with the GRI Standards ('Core' option); the 2018 data for the following indicators are fairly presented, in all material respects, in accordance with the reporting criteria: Total Scope 1 GHG emissions in metric tons CO2e Total Scope 2 GHG (locations and market-based) emissions in metric tons CO2e Total Scope 3 GHG emissions in metric tons CO2e for the following three categories (GHG protocol): Category 5 - Waste recycling; Category 6 - Business travel; and Category 7 - Employee commuting Total Water usage - absolute and per employee (million cubic feet) Total Waste (absolute - short tons) and recycling rate percentage; the Report includes information required by the European Union Directive on Non-Financial Reporting, as well as relevant information for the Taskforce on Climate-related Financial Disclosure (TCFD) and the United Nations Global Compact.
+Reporting criteria GRI Standards including the GRI Principles for Report Content and Report Quality; WBCSD/WRI GHG Protocol (2004, as updated January 2015); State Street's internal reporting criteria and definitions; EU Directive on Non-Financial Reporting, as transposed into the UK Companies Act.
+Assurance standard ERM CVS' assurance methodology, based on the International Standard on Assurance Engagements ISAE 3000 (Revised).
 Assurance level Limited assurance.
 Respective responsibilities State Street is responsible for preparing the Report and for the collection and presentation of the information within it.
 ERM CVS's responsibility is to provide conclusions on the agreed scope based on the assurance activities performed and exercising our professional judgement.